nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

    1. Test case: `add /cc /n /cc DBS /cb 1.0 /cl 10000`
       Expected: Credit card added to account.
 Message displaying summary of new credit card is displayed.
-   2. Test case: Missing flag, or reordering of `/cc`, `/cb`, or `cl`
+   2. Test case: Cashback not in range [0, 100]
       Expected: Add command is rejected, with an appropriate error message.
-   3. Test case: Cashback not in range [0, 100]
+   3. Test case: Credit card limit is invalid
       Expected: Add command is rejected, with an appropriate error message.
-   4. Test case: Credit card limit is not positive
+   4. Test case: Name is the same as an already existing credit card
       Expected: Add command is rejected, with an appropriate error message.
-   5. Test case: Name is the same as an already existent credit card
-      Expected: Add command is rejected, with an appropriate error message.
 3. Adding income source
    1. Test case: `add /i /a 200 /c Allowance`
       Expected: Income source added to account.
 Message displaying summary of new income source is displayed.
-   2. Test case: Missing flag, or reordering of `/a` and `c`
-      Expected: Add command is rejected, with an appropriate error message.
-   3. Test case: Other valid category (Salary, Investment, Others)
+   2. Test case: Other valid category (Salary, Investment, Others)
       Expected: Income source added to account.
 Message displaying summary of new income source is displayed.
-   4. Test case: Invalid category
+   3. Test case: Invalid category
       Expected: Add command is rejected, with an appropriate error message.
-   5. Test case: Invalid amount (not a positive integer)
+   4. Test case: Invalid amount (not a positive integer)
       Expected: Add command is rejected, with an appropriate error message.
 4. Adding expenditure paid for with credit card
    1. Prerequisite: A credit card named `DBS` has been added, with an appropriately high